mehmetgoren/feniks/README.md

 * The UI app was developed by using Vue3 & <a href="https://quasar.dev/" target="_blank">Quasar</a>.
 It uses <a href="https://gridstackjs.com/" target="_blank">gridstack.js</a> to support highly customizable (like resize, dragging) video players.

-* Supported Deep-Learning Frameworks: PyTorch, Tensorflow and the Nvidia Jetson Library and  can be selected from the Config page.
-    * **PyTorch**: YOLOV5, [AlexNet](https://arxiv.org/abs/1404.5997), [VGG](https://arxiv.org/abs/1409.1556), [GoogLeNet](https://arxiv.org/abs/1409.4842), [MobileNetV3](https://arxiv.org/abs/1905.02244).
-For more information: [https://pytorch.org/vision/stable/models.html](https://pytorch.org/vision/stable/models.html)
-    * **Tensorflow**: Resnet V2, SSD, Faster RCNN, EfficientDet.
-For more information: [https://tfhub.dev/tensorflow/collections/object_detection](https://tfhub.dev/tensorflow/collections/object_detection)
-    * **Nvidia Jetson**: LPDNet, PeopleNet, ResNet-50, SSD.
-For more information: https://developer.nvidia.com/ai-models

-* Automatic plate recognition performs very well since it has a built-in job scheduler and LPR docker containers can be scaled up horizontally.

 * It has a built-in watchdog mechanism to monitor all processes and recover them.

-* It can scan the whole network to find cameras which have RTSP broadcasts.
-You don’t need to find cameras’ IPs to register the system.
-All is done automatically.

-* You can search detected objects by their **color** in the Smart Search section.
-Other search options like shape, size, barcode,  etc. will be added in the future.

 * All running node services can be viewed on the UI app.
 All Services can be started/stopped by using the services page.